-If you are planning on using LinkedIn to build up your side hustle and would like to take a look at a profile that a client of ours used to make $323,000/year, you can grab it by submitting your information below:
+If you’re planning on using your resume to showcase your strengths to get high-paying side hustles, it has to capture your achievements.
+If you’d like to take a look at a profile that a client of ours used to make $323,000/year, you can grab it by submitting your information below:

 Here is a list of 17 top-paying side hustle ideas that are categorized based on their hourly wage and earning potential: